 - I Postpone Approval of This Document — The document status changes to “Approval Postponed” and the workflow is terminated.
 This option is available only if it has been enabled on the workflow template.
-A window may appear where you are able to restart the workflow from a previous activity or return back to the initiator.
+A window may appear where you are able to restart the workflow from a previous activity, insert a one-time review activity, or return back to the initiator.
 Select the option to restart from in the list, if presented, and click OK.

 - Enter any comments if desired.

 - If desired, attach a feedback document.
 Click Browse to locate the file.